JaneliaSciComp/G4_Display_Tools/docs/condition_tutorial.md

 ![In screen preview](assets/inScreenPreview.png)

 When creating an experiment you would have an entire list of patterns here, and you could click through them, looking at the preview of each one until you find the one you want.
-It works exactly the same way for functions, when you click the empty cell under "Position Function."
+It works exactly the same way for functions, when you click the empty cell under *Position Function*{:.gui-txt}.

 Once you've verified the pattern looks as you expect, click *Select*{:.gui-btn} under the box.
 This will populate the table cell with the pattern name.